arane777/persistent-private-5g-backend/README.md

 Prerequisite: JRE 1.8

-How to run locally
+How to run locally: mvn spring-boot:run
-mvn spring-boot:run

 To build : mvn assembly:assembly -DskipTests=true
 It generates a jar file in /target.